oliviawestmacottssw/SSW.Rules.Content/rules/schema---do-you-use-separate-lookup-tables-rather-than-one-large-lookup-table-for-your-lookup-data/rule.md

 > Not great as it is not clear what the nature of the lookup table is.
+>
+> ​

-Advantage: Maintains Complete Referential Integrity without the need for triggers The other advantage of having separate lookup tables rather than one large one is that referential integrity is maintained.
+Advantage: Maintains Complete Referential Integrity without the need for triggers ​The other advantage of having separate lookup tables rather than one large one is that referential integrity is maintained.
 One issue with having one large table is that you can still enter invalid values in the Order.OrderTypeID column.
 E.g. if Order TypeIDs range from 1-3 and CustomerTypeIDs range from 4 to 10.

 If I put OrderTypeID = 10, then I will not get referential integrity errors (even though I should) because I have entered a value which exists in the lookup table (even though it is for the wrong type).